wevote/WeVoteCordova/README.md

     At this point you have a working Cordova iOS build, next we will fix up the icons and splashcreens.

 1. We hope this is not necessary.
-Optional:  If the Cordova iOS app loads the html page (White "Loading We Vote" on blue, but crashes in JQuery regex), logs `SyntaxError: Invalid regular expression: range out of order in character class` and never advances to the first js page in the WebApp:
+ONLY IF NEEDED:  If the Cordova iOS app loads the html page (White "Loading We Vote" on blue, but crashes in JQuery regex), logs `SyntaxError: Invalid regular expression: range out of order in character class` and never advances to the first js page in the WebApp:

     In the WebApp, delete